PhilipTrauner/blog/post/python-tips-fast-generator-unrolling/text.md

 Generators are computed iterables, which only require a fraction of the space that would normally be necessary to store a fully populated collection in memory.

-While this property is generally beneficial, they also brings along some ergonomic problems:
+While this property is generally beneficial, they also bring along some ergonomic problems:

 * No index operator support
 * Cloning is problematic (see [`itertools.tee`](https://docs.python.org/3/library/itertools.html#itertools.tee))